Shining light into the dark corners is my job, which is why I co-wrote The Addiction Spectrum.

 Drug overdose is one of the leading causes of death for Americans under fifty.
 The face of addiction has changed, but our solutions are stuck in the past.

 A comprehensive look at addiction solutions

-Which brings us back to Wichita, Kansas, where the District of Kansas Bar is sponsoring a conference on Addiction and Recovery, October 12th and 13th at the Drury Plaza Broadview Hotel in Wichita.
+Which brings us back to Wichita, Kansas, where the District of Kansas Bar sponsored a conference on Addiction and Recovery, October 12th and 13th at the Drury Plaza Broadview Hotel in Wichita.

-The event is billed as an accessible and cutting-edge program to present the latest information available.
+The event was an accessible and cutting-edge program to present the latest information available.

 According to the organizers, “The conference will also view these issues from a business perspective as they pertain to mental health and Second Chance hiring.”

 I was there to speak about how understanding that addiction happens on a spectrum leads to some new and very exciting actionable solutions to this crisis.
 (You can get the book from your local library or buy the book via my Amazon referral link here.)

 The Addiction Spectrum: A New Way to Understand Addiction and Jumpstart Recovery

 Most of us, from medical professionals to recovering addicts, think of addiction in black and white terms.
 We divide the world into two kinds of people: addicts and nonaddicts.
 So either you’re an alcoholic or you’re not, heroin-addicted or drug-free, with nothing in between.
 But is that really the way addiction works?
 What if it’s not so black and white?